 If you have abrasive particulates falling on them, I recommend rinsing these goggles rather than rubbing them with your shirt or a cleaning cloth because they will scratch up.
 These goggles are very affordable and make a good barter item.
-With a $25 Amazon order you can get them for $3 at the time of this writing, making them a good item for gradually adding to your preps.
+With a minimum order you can get them for a few bucks at the time of this writing, making them a good item for gradually adding to your preps.

-This is the type of glasses that you can find in 12 packs for around $1 a pair.
+This is the type of glasses that you can find in 12 packs for around a buck or two a pair.
 We love to use them around the farm and vineyard because it discourages us from using them after they get really scratched.
 It also makes it easy to stash them in a lot of different places for easy access.
 We tend to get the smoky sunglass style ones but you can definitely get them in a clear color as well.

 Having a 12 pack of each color on hand will allow you to take care of your protective eyewear needs for a good while even if you have a larger family.
 I think a box put back for trade would be a good investment.
-At around $14.00 with taxes, this is an affordable prep that doesn’t take up a lot of space.
+This is an affordable prep that doesn’t take up a lot of space.

 I have not personally used these but I found them interesting.
 I was not aware that you could get any prescription goggle just premade without submitting a prescription but these are available in different diopters for those that are nearsighted.
 If you are like me and have astigmatism or similar then you will have to go the typical prescription route through an eyeglass retailer or doctor or just get a big pair of swim goggles and wear over your glasses.